 Another fun character from Tales to Astonish 9, 1960 was the Godzilla type Lizard monster, Droom!
 Who came up with these names?
 That’s tough to answer, maybe it was Stan Lee, the character designs most likely from the penciler, Jack Kirby.
 However, its tough to be certain who came up with the monster names.

 The name Droom would be later used again pretty soon after in the creation of the company’s first Silver Age mystical hero, Dr. Droom.
 Dr. Droom predates Dr. Strange and was created by Jack Kirby and Stan Lee as a prototype mystic character whom was fomerly discussed in the Golden Age to Marvel Silver Age episode.
 He went to Tibet before Dr. Strange and was transformed into a crime fighting psychic mystic.
 This character didn’t do as well as their later characters and was forgotten for a while, and brought back into Marvel continuity as Dr. Druid.

-Speaking of forgotten Marvel Silver Age characters, there was another one named after an Atlas Age monster creature.
-In 1954, Men’s Adventure 26 showcases a transformed creature called Gorilla Man by the great Robert Q Sale.
+Speaking of forgotten Marvel Silver Age characters, there was another one named Gorilla Man after an Atlas Age monster creature.
+Named after the earlier Atlas Gorilla man from 1954, Men’s Adventure 26 which showcases a transformed creature called Gorilla Man by the great Robert Q Sale.
 This Atlas era Gorilla Man would be later used in What If?
-9, 1978 and the later modern Agents of Atlas series.
+9, 1978 and the later modern Agents of Atlas series 2006

 The name Cyclops was used again in Kirby and Lee’s X-Men 1, 1963 on their repressed leader with a uni-visor.
 This mutant superhero contained elements of the Golden Age hero, the Comet which was also discussed in the Golden Age to Silver Age CBH episode, and it was a natural fit to reuse the monster Cyclops name for this character.